reimagined/resolve/docs/advanced-techniques.md

 // common/aggregates/encryption.js
 const createEncryption = (aggregateId, context) => {
   ...
-  // Returns an object that contains an 'encrypt' and 'decrypt' functions return {
+  // Returns an object that contains 'encrypt' and 'decrypt' functions return {
     encrypt: (data) => ..., // A function that takes data and returns its encrypted version
-    decrypt: (blob) => ..., // A function takes an encrypted blob and returns unencrypted data }
+    decrypt: (blob) => ..., // A function that takes an encrypted blob and returns unencrypted data }
 }
 export default createEncryption